oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

 *   **chooseNextVmToMigrate** will follow this order of selection:
        1. select a VM to migrate if a VM to host affinity is violated
-       2. select a VM to migrate if a VM to VM affinit is violated
+       2. select a VM to migrate if a VM to VM affinity is violated
 *   VM to VM affinity groups will be selected as candidates only if VM affinity enabled flag is true.
 *   Selection of a VM from VM to host affinity procedure:
     1. Get all affinity groups with hosts list > 0